Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Optimal Data-Driven Prescription

 The result follows with $\beta_T = |\hat{c}^{\star}(\Pb,T) - c^{\star}(\Pb)|$ for all $T$.
 Let $\Pb \in \cPin$.
 Proposition \ref{prop: rate of cv of prescriptor} ensures that $\lim_{T\to \infty} \sqrt{T/a_T}(\cSVP^{\star}(\Pb,T) - c^{\star}(\Pb)) = \sqrt{2\Var_{\Pb}(\loss(x^{\star}(\Pb),\xi))}$ where $x^{\star}(\Pb)$ is a minimizer of $c(\cdot,\Pb)$ that has the lowest variance.
 When $\sqrt{\Var_{\Pb}(\loss(x^{\star}(\Pb),\xi))}>0$, the proof is analogue to the proof of Theorem \ref{thm: strong optimality subexp} using Proposition \ref{prop: lower bound strong opt presc}.
 Suppose $\sqrt{\Var_{\Pb}(\loss(x^{\star}(\Pb),\xi))}=0$.
 For every $x\in \cX$, we have $ \cSVP(x,\Pb,T) = c(x,\Pb) + \sqrt{2a_T/T}\sqrt{\Var_{\Pb}(\loss(x,\xi))} \geq c(x^{\star}(\Pb),\Pb) = c(x^{\star}(\Pb),\Pb)+ \sqrt{2a_T/T}\sqrt{\Var_{\Pb}(\loss(x^{\star}(\Pb),\xi))} = \cSVP(x^{\star}(\Pb),\Pb,T)$, where the first inequality uses the minimality of $c(x^{\star}(\Pb),\Pb)$ and the second equality uses $\Var_{\Pb}(\loss(x^{\star}(\Pb),\xi))=0$.
 Hence $\cSVP^{\star}(\Pb,T) = \cSVP(x^{\star}(\Pb),\Pb,T) = c^{\star}(\Pb)$ which implies that the RHS of the desired inequality is 0 and the result is immediate. \end{proof}

-Finally, as in the prediction case, SVP prescription enjoys also finite sample guarantees.
+We note that the SVP prescriptor enjoys also finite sample guarantees.
 These guarantees usually depend on complexity measures of the decision set $\cX$ (function class in machine learning).
 We refer to Theorem 6 of \cite{maurer2009empirical} for such a finite sample bound.

+{ Finally, as in the predictor case, we note that the KL prescriptor is asymptotically equivalent to the SVP prescriptor in the subexponential regime, which indicates the optimality of the KL prescriptor both in the exponential and subexponential regimes.
+This is in contrast with SVP and $\chi^2$ DRO which are optimal only in the subexponential regime.
+Consider the prescription $\hat{x}'_{\text{KL},T}(\Qb) \in \argmin_{x\in \cX} \hat{c}_{\text{KL}}'(x,\Qb)$ for all $\Qb \in \cP$ associated with KL predictor $\hat{c}_{\text{KL}}'$ with radius $a_T/T$ as defined in \eqref{eq: KL in subexp}.